 Feed My Starving Children (FMSC) is an awesome way to give back, but instead of giving back to the community, you are helping people throughout the world.
 It began in 1987 and is now providing meals to hungry people in 70 countries.

 In 2014, I visited Feed My Starving Children for the first time.
 It was a wonderful experience.
 And one we have done again and again with my kids.
-In 2015, FFTC and some of our readers even volunteered together.
-Learn more about our experience and how to plan your own below:
+And still in 2021, Feed My Starving Children is one of the best experiences you will ever share with your kids.
+I can say that will confidence.

 The Feed My Starving Children Volunteer Experience

-Practically everyone I know has volunteered at Feed My Starving Children.
-I knew it was a good experience, even a life changing one, but what I didn’t understand was how much we were needed.
+Before I ever entered the doors, I knew Feed My Starving Children would be a good experience, even a life changing one, but what I didn’t understand was how much we were actually needed.

 Feed My Starving Children depends on volunteers.
 Without the volunteers, the food would never be packaged to ship to the countries in need.
 And because you never know what you will get with volunteers, FMSC has created a well-oiled machine with it’s process that almost anyone can slide right into and get to work.

-Our shift was 2 hours long.
-At 9:30, we watched a video and learned about what we would be doing and why it was needed.
-Then, we were separated into different duties.
-Some packed food, some labeled packages and some hauled supplies from the warehouse to the packaging centers.
+Before you start, you meet your foreman and learn about FMSC.
+Then, you are separated into different duties.
+Some pack food, some label packages, and some haul supplies from the warehouse to the packaging centers.
 Even at the food packing stations there was order.
-2 scooped ingredients, 2 opened bags and weighed, one sealed the bag, and one packed the bags in the box.
+2 volunteers scoop ingredients, 2 are bag openers and weighers, one seals the bag, and one packs the bags in the box.

 After an hour of packing, our crew packed 77 boxes.
 It was incredible.
 When packing was finished, they divided up the cleaning tasks and everything was shipshape in 10 minutes.
 Okay, maybe 15.
 On our way out, we were able to try a sample of the food that we packed.
 (During Covid, this is not available) For a staple food, it was delicious with rice, veggies, vitamins and protein–the children are able to get the nutrients they need to grow.

-FMSC is a Christian organization and it doesn’t apologize for that.
+FMSC is a Christian organization, and it doesn’t apologize for that.
 It welcomes everyone and anyone who wants to pack food.
 When the packing is done and the total number of meals packed is given, those who want to are welcome to go back into the storeroom to pray a Christian blessing over the food.
-But there is no pressure and when we were there, half the group took off or shopped in their Marketplace and the rest of us headed into the warehouse.
+But there is no pressure.

 I appreciate FMSC for the hands-on way we give back to the world.
 I know I’ve said it before, but we were actually feeding the hungry.
 We also were able to learn about nutrition needs and about other cultures.